-Celebrating Chinese New Year in Hong Kong from day 1 to 15
+Maximising Chinese New Year in Hong Kong: from anticipation to celebration and beyond

-Days preceding the New Year: boost your luck at flower markets
+Days preceding the New Year: boost your luck and popularity at flower markets

-New Year flowers are plants that people use to decorate their homes during Chinese New Year.
-They often carry auspicious meanings.
-Gladiolus and narcissus, for example, are symbols of strength and purity, while lucky bamboo, peonies, and silver willows are believed to bring wealth and luck.
-The most popular choice, however, is peach blossom.
+Prepare for your visit by reading up on what the New Year flowers and lucky plants symbolise.
+Gladiolus and narcissus, for example, are symbols of strength and purity, while peonies and silver willows are believed to bring wealth and luck.

 Chinese New Year’s Eve: offer the first incense stick at the Wong Tai Sin Temple